aws-samples/automatic-prompt-engineering/README.md

 ## Steps to Run AutoPrompt
 1. Run ```pip install -r requirements.txt```

 2. Make sure to edit the configs file in src/utils.configs.py, primarily the absolute path variables.
+You can also change the NUMBER_OF_PROMPTS (the value for N candidate instructions generated), the model types to either Claude Instant, Claude v2, or Claude 3 Haiku (you can test and modify the code where fit to use other Bedrock hosted foundational models), and the prompts.
+The system_gen_prompt includes descriptions and test_cases that are available in the instruction_generation_templates/ folder.

 3. Make sure you run your dataset with Ragas.
-Upload your dataset (update ragas_output.csv with your dataset) in the data folder.
-Instructions for how to run Ragas is in the 'Prompt_Engineer_Ragas.ipynb' notebook.
+Upload your dataset and make sure it is in a similar format as shown in notebooks/Prompt_Engineer_Ragas.ipynb in the 'Import Sample Dataset' section.
+Instructions for how to run Ragas is in that same notebook.

 4. Go through notebook 'notebooks/Prompt_Engineer_Ragas.ipynb'.
 Included in the notebook is a section on how to evaluate a dataset using Ragas.
 These outputs are inputted into the autoPrompt algorithm.
 The results from the notebook are uploaded in the data folder.